Everest Base Camp Trek via Phaplu

 Tea House Accommodation

-In larger villages like Namche Bazaar, you will find more comfortable lodges with proper mattresses, clean sheets, pillows, blankets, and sometimes even attached bathrooms.
+In larger villages like Namche Bazaar, you find more comfortable lodges with proper mattresses, clean sheets, pillows, blankets, and sometimes even attached bathrooms.
 Bedrooms are usually unheated with thin walls and single-pane windows, so the common dining area, which is often warmed by a stove, becomes the hub for eating, socializing, and relaxing after a day on the trail.

 As for the bathrooms, they are communal and simple.
 Lower elevations may offer western-style flush toilets, while higher villages usually have bucket-flush systems or outdoor toilets.
 Here, you must bring your own toilet paper and personal hygiene essentials.

-During the busy spring and autumn seasons, tea houses can fill up quickly, so it’s wise to book in advance through your guide or trekking company to secure your spot and enjoy a stress-free night after a long day on the trail.
+During the busy spring and autumn seasons, tea houses can fill up quickly, so it’s wise to book in advance through your guide or trekking companyto secure your spot and enjoy a stress-free night after a long day on the trail.

 Hot Shower Availability